Topi-ab/linkruncca/doc/linkruncca/linkruncca.md

 - can be accumulated over one or more pixels.
 E.g. bounding box, center of mass, min/max of hue/saturation/value, etc.

+## 8- vs 4-connectivity

+4-connectivity considers pixels sharing a borderline between them belonging to the same object (green pixels above are 4-connected to the red pixel, but yellow pixels are not).

+8-connectivity considers pixels sharing a borderline, or a corner between belonging to the same object (green and yellow pixels above are 8-connected to the red pixel).

 ## Usage
 Top level entity is vhdl_linkruncca[.vhdl]